How to Access the Windows 11 BIOS

 That’s it.
 You may now get hold of the system information, carry out a system diagnostic, update the BIOS, or restore it to Factory Defaults.
 So this was the first method to access the Windows 11 BIOS, let’s now make you aware of the next approach.

 The second method to boot to the BIOS is via the Windows 11 Settings page.
-It goes without saying that you would only be able to carry out this step if your PC is able to successfully boot to the OS.
+You would only be able to carry out this step if your PC can successfully boot to the OS.
 As a result, it automatically negates all those PCs that are facing any OS-related issues.

 So these were the two different methods to access the Windows 11 BIOS.
 As you might have noticed, the first method is the quicker of the two, but there’s no uniformity in its instructions.